Eligibility and Dismissal in Schools

 The dismissal of students from speech-language pathology services is sometimes a difficult, conflicted, and even contentious process.
 Some parents and/or teachers believe that once a student is determined to be eligible for speech-language pathology services, that student should be entitled to those services for the duration of his or her school career.
 It is often challenging for SLPs to determine if a communication problem continues to adversely affect academic achievement and functional performance and to communicate aspects of this determination to parents and teachers.

 The first step in the dismissal process should occur when the student is first determined to be eligible for services through an IEP.
 The SLP should make the goals of speech-language pathology services clear to parents and teachers.
 The goals are as follows:

 - to determine if the student's communication disorder is adversely affecting academic achievement and functional performance;

 - to provide intervention for those communication disorders that are adversely affecting academic achievement and functional performance, specifying goals leading to specific criteria for dismissal;

 - to dismiss the student from speech-language pathology services once the criteria for eligibility are no longer met.

-Examples of State Speech-Language Eligibility Guidelines
+State Speech-Language Eligibility Guidelines